 Important Tips for IELTS Reading module: how to deal with unknown words

-Hello everyone, today I’m going to discuss a very important issue of Reading module of IELTS exam which is Unknown Words.
+Hello everyone, today I’m going to discuss a very important issue of the Reading module of the IELTS exam which is Unknown Words.
 After going through this short article of tips, I hope you won’t find it difficult to deal with unknown words.
 The tips are quite simple steps.
 Let’s begin.

 Unknown words !!!